Connect with others who understand.

 How Does Jaundice Relate to the Liver?

 Bilirubin gets moved through the liver via bile ducts and is eventually removed from the body.
-When the liver is unable to process all the bilirubin the body makes or is unable to release the bilirubin, it leads to a buildup of bilirubin in the blood.
-Excess bilirubin then leaks into tissues in the body, which turns the skin and the whites of the eyes yellow.
+When the liver is unable to either process or release all the bilirubin the body makes, it leads to a buildup of bilirubin in the blood.
+Bilirubin, which is yellow, then leaks into tissues in the body and turns the skin and the whites of the eyes yellow.

 Why Do People With PBC Get Jaundice?

-PBC is a liver disease that causes the bile ducts in the liver to become inflamed and damaged over time.
-Bile ducts are responsible for moving bilirubin out of the liver.
-Chronic inflammation of bile ducts due to PBC can cause blockages in the bile ducts, restricting the flow of bilirubin out of the liver and leading to a buildup of bilirubin in the bloodstream.
-Yellowing of the eyes or skin is a sign of bilirubin buildup.
+PBC is a liver disease that causes the bile ducts to become inflamed and damaged over time.
+Chronic inflammation of bile ducts due to PBC can cause blockages, restricting the flow of bilirubin out of the liver.
+Yellowing of the eyes or skin is a sign of bilirubin buildup in the bloodstream.

 Chronically inflamed bile ducts can also lead to the destruction of liver cells and fibrosis (scarring) and cirrhosis of liver tissue that worsens over time.

-Skin issues are a common symptom of PBC, with about 40 percent of people with PBC experiencing skin symptoms, including jaundice, dry skin, darkening of the skin, and fungal infections.
-According to Mayo Clinic, PBC mostly affects women, and experts note that middle-aged women who have jaundice and pruritus (itchy skin) should be evaluated by a doctor to see if PBC is at play.
+Skin issues are a common symptom of PBC, with about 40 percent of people with PBC experiencing skin symptoms such as jaundice, dry skin, darkening of the skin, and fungal infections.
+According to Mayo Clinic, PBC mostly affects women.
+Researchers note that middle-aged women who have jaundice and pruritus (itchy skin) should be evaluated by a doctor to see if PBC is at play.

 How Can You Manage Jaundice With PBC?

-There is no treatment for jaundice specifically, but it can be managed.
-For jaundice to go away, the underlying cause must be treated.
+There’s no treatment for jaundice specifically, but this condition can be managed by treating the underlying cause.
 For people with PBC, managing jaundice means helping the liver get rid of bile to prevent the buildup of bilirubin.

 Ursodiol

-For those who respond well to ursodiol and start taking it early enough, it may delay or even prevent the need for a liver transplant.
-People who start taking ursodiol usually take it for the rest of their lives.
+For those who respond well and start taking it early enough, ursodiol may delay or even prevent the need for a liver transplant.
+People who start to use ursodiol usually take it for the rest of their lives.

 Elafibranor

-Elafibranor (Iqirvo) may help people with PBC and jaundice as it both decreases bile acid production and makes the bile acids less harmful to the liver.
-Like obeticholic acid, elafibranor may be prescribed together with ursodiol for people with PBC who don’t respond well to ursodiol or by itself for those whose bodies don’t tolerate ursodiol.
+Elafibranor (Iqirvo) may help people with PBC and jaundice as it both decreases bile acid production and makes bile acids less harmful to the liver.
+Elafibranor may be prescribed together with ursodiol for people with PBC who don’t respond well to ursodiol or by itself for those whose bodies don’t tolerate ursodiol.

 When To Talk to a Doctor

 Since jaundice is a clear sign of liver problems, yellowing of the skin and eyes is an important signal that it’s time to talk to your doctor.
 You may need to add or change treatments to help your liver better manage the flow of bile and slow liver damage.
-Your doctor may do a blood test to see what your bilirubin levels are, which are a good indicator of prognosis with PBC.
+Your doctor may do a blood test to check your bilirubin levels, which are a good indicator of prognosis (outlook) with PBC.

 Your doctor may also order imaging tests or a liver biopsy to better understand how your liver is doing.